 I witness this here in Africa in the form of the prosperity gospel.
 It’s mutated many Christians’ view of God into the Divine Waiter, bringing whatever blessings they’ve “ordered” through faith.

 But God loves my holiness, my growth, and my path more than my carte blanche to perfection, freedom from suffering (see Jesus or Job), or my “arrival.”
-His path may be straight in my eyes, meandering in mine.
+In His perfect eyes, His path is straight.
+It may be meandering in mine.
 Blogger Tim Challies writes, “God’s providence is the single greatest hindrance to the floods of sin that would otherwise gush out of our sinful hearts.”

 What I see as failure may be a resounding success to Him–or even simply a closed door, shielding me from the amusement park of my own naïve desires, with its oddly tilting rides and darkened corners.
 Like giving my children the immunizations they dreaded but needed to come to Africa; like forbidding them to sprint after a ball in the street.
 In the words of TobyMac,

 If you wanna steal my show